Skip to content

 Named awards that don’t always surface on the main financial aid page.
 Each one has its own eligibility rules.

-AmountUp to $9,750/year for fees + full tuition coverage for 2026-2027 (last-dollar gap-filler; 2025-2026 amount was $9,360)EligibilityOklahoma residents who qualify fully for Oklahoma's Promise.
+AmountLast-dollar gap-filler up to $9,750 toward tuition and average fees (the confirmed year-specific guarantee was $9,360 for 2025-2026 freshmen; OU has not published a distinct confirmed figure for 2026-2027)EligibilityOklahoma residents who qualify fully for Oklahoma's Promise.
 Hard deadlines: apply to OU by February 1; file FAFSA by March 1.
 Must enroll as a direct-from-high-school, first-time, full-time freshman.
 The Commitment covers the gap between other aid and full tuition plus average fees.

 The only publicly verified guarantee OU publishes for resident tuition + fee coverage.
 Middle-income Oklahoma families should treat this as the default floor and layer other awards on top.
 Renewal also requires attending the Crimson Commitment Symposiums during freshman year and maintaining Oklahoma's Promise eligibility throughout.